discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

 ## The model and the problem

 The model is the following: you have a large number of robots on a triangular grid.
-(Theoretical models for programmanble matter often use such girds but in reality there're not always such an underlying structure.)
+(Theoretical models for programmable matter often use such girds but in reality there's not always such an underlying structure.)
 Every node can basically see the six positions around itself, and check whether they are occupied by robots or not.
 And every robot can move to these neighboring positions if it does not contain already a robot.